SRCF/lightbluetent/README.md

 #### Database management

+DB data is preserved in a docker volume.
+To remove the volume, `docker volume ls` and then use the relevant command to delete the volume.
+This wipes your local dev DB.
+The next time the container starts up, it will generate an empty database called `lightbluetent`.

-* `./manage.py flask db init` to create the database
+* `./manage.py flask db init` to fill the `lightbluetent` database with our schema
-* `./manage.py flask db migrate -m "your message"` and `./manage.py flask db upgrade` to complete a database migration
+* `./manage.py flask db migrate -m "your message"` and `./manage.py flask db upgrade` to complete a database migration, do this every time you change the DB structure

 Project structure and base code based on [this tutorial](https://www.thedigitalcatonline.com/blog/2020/07/06/flask-project-setup-tdd-docker-postgres-and-more-part-2/)